 I have been fortunate enough to visit some of the best beaches in Ohio, and I wanted to share with you my experience so far.
 I had such a good time in Ohio, and there were so many things that I did, like visiting Cedar Point Amusement Park, going on an amazing boat tour of Lake Erie, and having dinner at Great Lakes Brewing Company.
 But what made me fall in love with this state was the beautiful beaches.

-In this guide, I will share my experience with you and tell you about the 14 top beaches in Ohio.
+In this guide, I will share my experience with you and tell you about the 14 top-rated beaches in Ohio.
 I hope this list will help you find a place that has great water quality and is easy to get to!
 Read on!

 I chose Headlands Beach as the number one spot for best beaches in Ohio because of its spacious and clean shoreline, very few people on a typical day, and availability of water sport activities.